KPhil1/Threat-Modelling-DevSecOps-Project/Attack Scenario 2/README.md

-# Attack 1 Summary: AI-Generated External Phishing Email Utilising Admin Credentials
+# Attack 1 Summary: DDoS Attack on Medway Health App

 ## Stages of the Attack